Please help me promote RIPON we need people to visit-email this page to you friends. Thanks

 It is said that if the Horn is not sounded to his satisfaction, the ghostly face of Hugh Ripley will appear in the attic window of the Wakemans House and a pestilence and other great tragedies will descend upon the City

 The nightly Ceremony attract visitors from all over the world as well as from every part of the U.K. At the height of summer there could be up to a hundred people there each evening, and in the depth of winter there are always some people looking on.

 The city has four Ceremonial Horns.
 The original Charter Horn given by Alfred the Great in 886 does still exist.
 It is not blown any more and is in safe keeping in the Town Hall.
 It is now covered in black velvet and capped with solid silver and hangs on a wide leather Baldric which bears the badges and crests of previous Mayors and Wakemen.

 The Charter Horn was replaced by the 1690 horn which is the only Horn the city ever paid for.
 They were charged six shillings and eight pence at the time, which is equal to a mere thirty four pence in todays money.
 It is recorded that it was considered a princely sum, and those who charged that price were refered to as no less than thieves, rogues and vagabonds by the Council members of the day.
-That Horn can still be used today by me to 'Set The Watch' if I choose to bring it out for special occasions, and is a wonderful specimen of craftsmanship from that era.
+That Horn can still be used today for the 'Setting The Watch' and is brought out on special occasions for that purpose, and is a wonderful specimen of craftsmanship from that era.

 The next Horn to be introduced was a very large African Ox Horn given in 1886 to celebrate 1000 years of granting of the first Charter.
 This is always in the possession of the first Deputy Hornblower who has to be fully equiped and prepared at all times to stand in at short notice should the Hornblower of the day himself be unable to carry out the duty of 'Setting the Watch'.